fdac21/students/psherri1.md

-Hello, my name is Parker Sherrill and I am in my last year studying computer science. my hobbies include working out, making music, hanging out with friends on the weekends.
+Hello, my name is Parker Sherrill and I am in my last year studying computer science.
+My hobbies include working out, making music, hanging out with friends on the weekends.
 I am from Memphis, Tennessee and i am excited to be in the course!